atka66/dongon/README.md

 	* 1 range: Dagger, Sword, Axe
 	* 2 range
 * Sets: Equipping more items from the same set gives unique bonuses
+* Runes can be used to add upgrades to equipments
+	* Different types of runes
+	* 3 of the same type creates an upgraded rune of the type
+	* Equipments can be upgraded to have sockets which can house runes
+	* Runes can be extracted from runed equipments (doesn't cost the equipment or the rune, only currency)